-'''

-serialize (option={})
+serialize(option={})

 Serialize message.

 '''

+set_body (value)

-set_body (value) Set the message body to new value.
+Set the message body to new value.

 set_header(value)

 Set the message header to new value.

+set_text (value)

-set_text (value) Set if the message is text.
+Set if the message is text.

 size()

 Returns an approximation of the message size.

+stringify(option={})

-stringify (option={}) Transforms the message to string.
+Transforms the message to string.

 text

 Is it a text message?

+messaging.message.dejsonify(obj)

-messaging.message.dejsonify(obj) Returns a message from json structure.
+Returns a message from json structure.

+messaging.message.deserialize(binary)

-messaging.message.deserialize (binary) Deserialize a message.
+Deserialize a message.

+messaging.message.destringify(string)

-messaging.message.destringify (string) Destringify the given message.
+Destringify the given message.

+messaging.message.is_ascii(string)

+Returns True is the string is ascii.

+messaging.message.is_bytes(string)

-messaging.message.is_bytes(string) Check if given string is a byte string.
+Check if given string is a byte string.

-TWO
+'''

+1.1.
+Synopsis 7